prisong97/prisong97.github.io/about.md

 ## Some fun facts

  - In 2018, I spent 6 great weeks learning Español in Sevilla.
 Besides returning with a better grasp of the language, I came back as a budding Siesta practitioner.
  - I was a competitive swimmer (sprinter) for ~10 years, where I initially specialised in Breaststroke and then Butterfly in my later years.
-A video of me and my teammates back in 2012, doing the [Medley Relay](https://www.youtube.com/watch?v=pBbgvWIjAjQ) Stacy-Amanda-Me-Mag!
+A video of me and my teammates back in 2012, doing the [Medley Relay](https://www.youtube.com/watch?v=pBbgvWIjAjQ) (Stacy-Amanda-Me-Mag)!
+(Here's another [video](https://www.youtube.com/watch?v=swXCs3du4CA) of me when I was 13.
+Good memories indeed!)
  - In Junior College, I made the transition to WaterPolo.
 Being left-handed, I usually played Right-wing/driver.
  - I love coffee!
 I briefly served as a barista post-A-levels and also became certified during my semester abroad in Australia.